Science and technology in Hungary: Research universities and institutions

-University of Szeged internationally acknowledged, competitive research activities are essential parts of its educational mission, and it is particularly important to ensure the institution's position as a research university.
-Its research and creative activities include basic and applied research, creative arts, product and service development.
+University of Szeged research activities are important parts of its educational mission.
+Its research include basic and applied research, creative arts, product and service development.

-University of Debrecen with a student body of about 30 thousand is one of the largest institutions of higher education in Hungary and its priority areas of research include: molecular science; physical, computational and material science; medical, health, environmental and agricultural science; linguistics, culture and bioethics.
+University of Debrecen with a student body of about 30 thousand is one of the largest institutions of higher education in Hungary and its areas of research include: molecular science; physical, computational and material science; medical, health, environmental and agricultural science; linguistics, culture and bioethics.

-University of Pécs is one of the leading research universities in the country with a huge professional research background.
-The Szentágothai Research Centre of the University of Pécs is covers all aspects of education, research and innovation in the fields of biomedical, natural and environmental sciences.
-The infrastructure, instrumentation and expertise of the 22 research groups operating on the premises provide an excellent basis to become a well-known, leading research facility in Hungary as well as in Central Europe with an extensive and fruitful collaboration network.
+University of Pécs is one of the research universities in the country with a professional research background.
+The Szentágothai Research Centre of the University of Pécs covers aspects of education, research and innovation in the fields of biomedical, natural and environmental sciences.
+The infrastructure, instrumentation and expertise of the 22 research groups operating on the premises provide important research facilities for Hungary as well as in Central Europe with an extensive network.

 Hungarian Academy of Sciences's research network also contributes significantly to research output of Hungary.
 It comprises 15 legally independent research institutions and more than 130 research groups at universities co-financed by the academy.
 This research network focusing above all on discovery research is unparalleled in Hungary, accounting for one-third of all scientific publications produced in the country.
 Citation indices of publications posted by the academy's researchers surpass the Hungarian average by 25.5%.
 The research network addresses discovery and targeted research, in cooperation with universities and corporations.
 The main components of the network are the MTA Szeged Research Centre for Biology, the MTA Institute for Computer Science and Control, the MTA Rényi Institute of Mathematics, the MTA Research Centre for Natural Sciences, the MTA Institute of Nuclear Research, the MTA Institute of Experimental Medicine, MTA Wigner Research Centre for Physics, the MTA Centre for Energy Research and MTA Research Centre for Astronomy and Earth Sciences (involved with Konkoly Observatory).